-These cats are also highly intelligent, likely because they’re descendants of the Asian leopard cat.
-They’re highly sensitive to emotions and are social.
-Bengals are also playful and have a strong hunt drive.
+These kitties are also highly intelligent, likely because they’re descendants of the Asian leopard cat.
+They’re quite sensitive to emotions and are social.
+Bengals are also playful and have a strong hunting drive.
 It seems like these cats are always looking for entertainment.

 - Black Bengals aren’t approved by cat breed associations, so these fascinating and beautiful cats are fairly uncommon.

-- Black Bengals have a black pattern on a solid base coat color, and in the sun, you can see these “ghost markings.”
+- They have a black pattern on a solid base coat color, and in the sun, you can see these “ghost markings.”

-- Black Bengals resemble a black panther, which also has this distinctive coat pattern that looks solid black at a glance.
+- These cats resemble a black panther, which also has this distinctive coat pattern that looks solid black at a glance.

 - Black Bengal’s spots can be a dark brown to black, and sometimes appear to completely blend with the base coat.

-- According to Bengal Cat Republic, the black color is caused by melanism, which is a genetic mutation that results in extra pigmentation that causes the black color.
+- The black color is caused by melanism, which is a genetic mutation that results in extra pigmentation that causes the black color.

-- Black Bengals cost around $2,000 to $4,000, and they tend to cost more than other Bengal coat colors because they are rare.
+- This magnificent creature will set you back around $2,000 to $4,000, and they tend to cost more than other Bengal coat colors because they are rare.

-According to Spot Pet Insurance, Bengal cats have many traits that make them desirable pets, including their intelligence, athleticism, and their loyalty.
-These cats tend to be social and can bond well with other pets and their human family when properly socialized.
-Keep in mind that Bengals are also highly active, and they can require more time and attention than other cat breeds.
-A Bengal who is crossed with a more sedentary, traditional cat breed might be the perfect pet, but it’s always important to consider each individual cat’s characteristics when deciding if they’re right for your family.
+According to Spot Pet Insurance, Bengal cats have many traits that make them desirable pets, including their intelligence, athleticism, and loyalty.
+These cats tend to be friendly and can bond well with other pets and their human family when properly socialized.
+Keep in mind that Bengals are highly active, and they require more time and attention than other cat breeds.
+A Bengal crossed with a more sedentary, traditional cat breed might be the perfect pet, but it’s always important to consider each individual cat’s characteristics when deciding if they’re right for your family.

-Instead, find ways to bond with your Bengal so that they stay comfortable and confident.
+Instead, find ways to bond with your Bengal, so that they stay comfortable and confident.
 You might play with them, pat them, or just spend quality time with them.
-It’s important to honor the fact that your Bengal is an independent cat who doesn’t want to be restrained by your picking him up.
+It’s important to honor the fact that your Bengal is a self-reliant cat who doesn’t want to be restrained by your picking him up.